bsimjoo/Telegram-RSS-Bot/README.md

 **Notice** Don't forget to install `cherrypy` before using http bug reporter. use `python3 -m pip install cherrypy`

 ---
+the "Telegram-RSS-Bot" logo and any parts thereof are Copyright (©) 2021 by BSimjoo.
+All rights reserved.

 Using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) api

 ###### this is my first telegram bot!